eltNEG/dummy-ethers-zig/Readme.md

 # Ethers zig (dummy)
 It implements the ethers js contract initialization style using zig comptime.
 This is a practice project built to master zig comptime.
+I recommend checking out [zabi](https://github.com/Raiden1411/zabi) if you are looking for somthing that works.

 Ether js contract initialisation from the [doc](https://docs.ethers.org/v6/getting-started/#starting-contracts):
 ```js